top of page

 ---

 Although SFMC query studio can be a bit buggy at times, it has still been a huge time saver for me.
 Overall, I’m satisfied with this app, especially since it’s completely free.
-If you haven’t already, download SFMC query studio for free and give it a try.
-Below is a tutorial from Salesforce Labs Day.
+If you haven’t already, download SFMC query studio and give it a try.